iVantage-NDSS23/iVantage/readme.md

 # iSAV
 The provided program is used for an Internet-scale ISAV (inbound source address validation) measurements.

 Put the RVPs you've discovered in `data/RVPs.txt`, then run `./isav`.
-The program will consistently measures the `rcv1`, `rcv2` and `rcv3` of each prefix, as we introduced in our paper.
+The program consistently measures the `rcv1`, `rcv2` and `rcv3` of each prefix, as we introduced in our paper.

 We recommend redirecting the `stdout` of the program to a file, and then write scripts to analyze your measurement results.